 Properties

 Depot_Release.depot_list=List of depots to which orders will be released.
-Comma separated list.
+Comma-separated list.
 Example: Depot1, Depot3, Depot5 Or put DEFAULT to run for all depots.

 Depot_Release.order_types=Comma separated list of order types to be released.
 Valid values are as follows: